-Each item has a maximum of five marks, giving a total of ten marks.
+Student's writing has a maximum total of ten marks.
 Marks should be awarded according to two main criteria:

 - Relevant content.
 Has the student answered the question fully and included all the given topics?
 (5 marks) - Appropriate use of grammar and vocabulary, including spelling.
 (5 marks)